Are you trying to keep cool during the hot months, but you don’t have central air conditioning in your home?

 What’s also great is that it has a direct line input for water, which means you can use it outside and continuously without having the refill the water tank.

-If we have to give this product one critique, it would be that it uses old school rotary dials, as opposed to modern digital controls, but given all of its power, it’s not that big of a deal for most people.
+If we have to give this air conditioner one critique, it would be that it uses old-school rotary dials, as opposed to modern digital controls, but given all of its power, it’s not that big of a deal for most people.